-For example, if you want to reference all pages in a book that discuss a certain topic, you first refer to the index, which lists all topics alphabetically, and are then referred to one or more specific page numbers.
+For example, if you want to reference all pages in a book that discusses a certain topic, you first refer to the index, which lists all the topics alphabetically and are then referred to one or more specific page numbers.

-An index helps speed up SELECT queries and WHERE clauses, but it slows down data input, with UPDATE and INSERT statements.
+An index helps to speed up SELECT queries and WHERE clauses, but it slows down data input, with the UPDATE and the INSERT statements.
 Indexes can be created or dropped with no effect on the data.

-Indexes can also be unique, similar to the UNIQUE constraint, in that the index prevents duplicate entries in the column or combination of columns on which there's an index.
+Indexes can also be unique, like the UNIQUE constraint, in that the index prevents duplicate entries in the column or combination of columns on which there is an index.

-The basic syntax of CREATE INDEX is as follows:
+The basic syntax of a CREATE INDEX is as follows.

 CREATE INDEX index_name ON table_name;

-A single-column index is one that is created based on only one table column.
-The basic syntax is as follows:
+A single-column index is created based on only one table column.
+The basic syntax is as follows.

 CREATE INDEX index_name ON table_name (column_name);

 A composite index is an index on two or more columns of a table.
-The basic syntax is as follows:
+Its basic syntax is as follows.